|Contents of Chapter|

 Solzhenitsyn is a man on a mission; his mission is to tell the world about one of the greatest crimes in the history of mankind, the murder of around 20-25 million Soviets, who were tortured to death, worked to death, frozen to death, and starved to death by the Soviet government.

 Another eyewitness account of Stalin’s camps is Journey Into the Whirlwind, by Eugenia Ginzburg (the sequel is called Within the Whirlwind).
+Robert Conquest wrote various books about Stalin’s regime, including The Great Terror: Stalin’s Purge of the Thirties.
+Conquest was a poet as well as historian.

 Bloom’s Closing of the American Mind, published in 1987, discusses some of the same subjects that Solzhenitsyn discussed.
 But Bloom, being an American, has a more intimate knowledge of Western society than Solzhenitsyn.
 For example, Bloom understands the importance of rock music in Western society: